cynthiiaa/resources/SWE_Checklist_For_Data_Professionals.md

 - [ ] **Leave helpful PR comments** - Be specific and constructive

-  - "Consider using list comprehension here for better performance"
+  - ✅ "Consider using list comprehension here for better performance"
-  - Not "this code is bad"
+  - ❌ "this code is bad"

 - [ ] **Accept feedback graciously** - Code review isn't personal
-  - "Good catch!" > "but it works though..."
+  - ✅ "Good catch!" > ❌ "but it works though..."
   - Every review is a learning opportunity

+---

-### Production Readiness
+### <span style="color: #9e6aed;">🚀 Production Readiness</span>

 - [ ] **Add health checks** - Know when your service is down